ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

     comparing it with a saved value
   * (4) Perform commit of the new value

-New value will be immediately visible for all the reading threads.
+The new value will be immediately visible for all the reading threads.
-While write or swap operation is performed, old value is available for reading without any locking.
-Operation is guaranteed to be performed in full at all times, therefore read values are safe to consume.
+While write or swap operation is performed, the old value is available for reading without any locking.
+The operation is guaranteed to be performed in full at all times, therefore, read values are safe to consume.

 Things like `ReentrantLock` and `CountDownLatch`, for example, wouldn't be possible without `CAS` memory guarantees.
-They are both implemented a bit differently in JDK (via `sun.misc.Unsafe`, `compareAndSwapInt` and `compareAndSwapObject`), but general idea is exactly the same.
-If lock operations weren't atomic, it would have been possible to acquire lock from several threads.
+They are both implemented a bit differently in JDK (via `sun.misc.Unsafe`, `compareAndSwapInt` and `compareAndSwapObject`), but the general idea is exactly the same.
+If lock operations weren't atomic, it would have been possible to acquire the lock from several threads.

-The alert reader will notice that such operations are prone to so called `ABA Problems`, or a false-positive match, when the value between read and write operations is getting changed from `A` to `B` and then back to `A`.
+The alert reader will notice that such operations are prone to so-called `ABA Problems`, or a false-positive match, when the value between read and write operations is getting changed from `A` to `B` and then back to `A`.
 You can work around this problem for us by adding a counter